-The Postsecondary Child Care Grant Program helps low income students who have young children pay for child care while the student attends classes. *check back later for updates on scholarship availability.
+The Postsecondary Child Care Grant Program helps low income students who have young children pay for child care while the student attends classes.

 Please visit the Financial Aid office of participating institutions